uber/uberscriptquery/README.md

 3. **Variable Substitution**: it allows defining variables with names/values, and substitute these variable in the script body.
 It also allows variable overwriting from outside of the script, so people could run same script with different variable bindings.

 4. **Custom Action**: it supports Actions like writeJdbc() in the previous DSL example.
-It also allows user to write their own Actions and plug into Spark Script.
+It also allows user to write their own Actions and plug into the script.

 5. **Upsert Result to Database**: it implements an "upsert" based JDBC writer, and could insert/update database records in single operation.
 This makes it easy to provide "Exactly Once" semantic support for Spark Jobs.